gregtour/blog-posts/article2.md

 type system, we will opt to use strong typing.
 And while our initial project resulted in us building a language interpreter, this time we will build a compiler for x86 computers.

 #### Part 2: Motivations

-Part of the purpose of this study on programming languages is to find out the best method and practice for building a DIY language without being bogged down in academic research.
-While we always like to make our lives easier, we are opting to create almost everything from scratch because we want our code to be self-reliant and also because it is easier to claim ownership of everything we have written, we have the option of distributing it ourselves, and we have an understanding of the details well enough then that we can implement our system for any platform that need to.
+Part of the purpose of this study on programming languages is to find out what the best method and practice for building a do-it-yourself language is without getting bogged down in research.
+While we always like to make our lives easier, we are choosing to create almost everything from scratch.
+We want our code to be self-reliant and we want to to be able to claim ownership to everything we have written and built.
+We also need the option of distributing our software ourselves, and if we are responsible for handcrafting all of the components to our programming language, this gives us an understanding of the details well enough then that we can provide implementations for any platform.

-Our target audience is still really general; we want to include as many developers as possible.
-Still, we don't want to dumb down any material so we will attempt to explain things at just the level that it requires.
+Our target audience is still relatively general; we want to include as many developers as possible.
+Still, we don't want to dumb down any material so we will attempt to explain things at just the level that is necessary.

-There are a number of tools and resources that we developed in the first part of this series, in developing the *Duck programming language* that we will continue to use for this project.
-This gives us somewhere to start and provides us with familiar tools that we can use.
-What we will be building from includes: the lexer, the parser generator, and the parser.
+There are a number of tools and resources that we developed in the first part of this series, in developing the *Duck programming language*, that we will continue to use for this project.
+This gives us somewhere to start from and provides us with familiar tools that we can use.
+What we will be building from includes: the Duck lexer, the parser generator, and the parser.
 Although we might need to make subtle modifications, we can generally use these parts as-is.

 We should also define the scope of our project.
 In the first half, we expected to make a general programming language: a language that would be well suited for any task.
 That is a perfect goal when dealing with a project that has no constraints.
 Here, we are looking to complete our task as soon as possible so that we can reflect on the method that we used, provide improvements, and move on to other projects, so we are going to cut-back on the scale significantly.
-This also gives us the options to make drastic modifications or change the scope of what we are doing to match our needs.
+This also gives us the option to make drastic modifications or change the scope of what we are doing later on.

 For this reason, we will be making a compiler for a language that only operates on integer types.
 We will provide no support for objects (or object oriented programming) and instead only implement a simple imperative language.
-The fewer syntactic features we provide, the smaller our resulting codebase can be.
-We will still use a generalized LR parser/parser generator, because it allows us to make arbitrary changes, especially down the road.
-It makes it easier for us to make broad expansions.
+The fewer syntactic features we provide, the smaller our resulting code will be, and the more we can analyze our results.
+We will still use a generalized LR parser/parser generator, because it allows us to make arbitrary changes to the syntax of our language, if we need to make broad changes.

 #### Part 3: First Steps

 Let's outline the structure and grammar of our programming language.
-Having discussed many of the concerns of language design, we can sort of brush over or breeze through some of the larger parts of this design without having to do an excessive amount of clarification.
+Having already discussed the concerns of language design (to a small degree) in the first segment, we can sort of brush over or breeze through some of the larger parts of this design without having to do an excessive amount of clarification.
 Luckily, we also won't discuss technical problems with the frontend, like constructing our parser-generator.
 Instead, all of our technical work will be on the backend.

-First of all, we will support the same operations in logic and arithmetic that our earlier programming language supported, and we will offer support for the same orders of operation.
-To remind, the CFG (context-free grammar) form of this looked like the following:
+First of all, we will support the same operations in logic and arithmetic that our earlier programming language supported, the *Duck programming language*, and we will offer support for the same orders of operation.
+To remind, the CFG (context-free grammar) form of this syntax looked like the following.

 ```
 <expr> ::= <condition>